-\begin{lem} We follow the notation of Theorem \ref{thm:mu_p RDP}. \begin{enumerate} \item Assume $z$ is a fixed smooth point and $D$ is symplectic at $z$.
-Then $z$ is an isolated fixed point and $\pi(z)$ is an RDP of type $A_{p-1}$.
-The eigenvalues of $D$ on the cotangent space $\fm_z / \fm_z^2$ are of the form $a,-a$ for some $a \in \bF_p^*$. \item Assume $z$ is a fixed RDP and $D$ is symplectic at $z$.
-Let $X' = \Bl_z X \to X$.
-Then $D$ uniquely extends to a derivation $D'$ on $X'$ which is symplectic at every fixed point above $z$, and $g \colon Y' = (X')^{D'} \to Y$ is crepant. \end{enumerate} \end{lem}
+Next we consider symplectic actions on fixed points. \begin{lem} Assume $w$ is fixed, and the action is symplectic at $w$. \begin{enumerate} \item Assume $w$ is a smooth point.
+Then $w$ is an isolated fixed point and $\pi(w)$ is an RDP of type $A_{p-1}$.
+The eigenvalues of $D$ on the cotangent space $\idealm_w / \idealm_w^2$ are of the form $a,-a$ for some $a \in \bF_p^*$. \item Assume $w$ is an RDP.
+Let $\map{f}{X' = \Bl_w X}{X}$.
+Then $X'$ is an RDP surface, $D$ uniquely extends to a derivation $D'$ on $X'$ which is symplectic at every fixed point above $w$, and $g \colon Y' = (X')^{D'} \to Y$ is crepant. \end{enumerate} \end{lem}